jelurida-dev/app-ledger-ardor-main/README.md

 Extra Notes:

-ED25519 public keys are usually compressed into a Y point in little endian having the MSB bit encode the parity of X, (since each Y has two possible X values, X and -X in feild F which means if one is even the second is odd)
+* ED25519 public keys are usually compressed into a Y point in little endian having the MSB bit encode the parity of X, (since each Y has two possible X values, X and -X in feild F which means if one is even the second is odd)

-In order to derive public keys outside of the ledger (Masterkey derivation), all we need is the ED25519 public key and chaincode, described in the derivation scheme
+* In order to derive public keys outside of the ledger (Masterkey derivation), all we need is the ED25519 public key and chaincode, described in the derivation scheme

-Code for the derivation implementation can found in (https://cardanolaunch.com/assets/Ed25519_BIP.pdf "Python") //todo add javascript and javfa implementations
+* Code for the derivation implementation can found in [Python](https://cardanolaunch.com/assets/Ed25519_BIP.pdf) //todo add javascript and javfa implementations

-You can read the actuall paper on derivation (https://www.jelurida.com/sites/default/files/kcdsa.pdf "here")
+* You can read the actuall paper on derivation [here](https://www.jelurida.com/sites/default/files/kcdsa.pdf)

-The curves don't really look like curves, just a cloud of points
+* The curves don't really look like curves, just a cloud of points